Sagi-BA/GreenAPI/README.md

 2. Create a .env file in the root folder of the project.
 Use the [env.example](env.example) file as a template and add your environment variables.

-3. Register on the Green API platform for send whatsApp message [API Key]https://console.green-api.com/)
+3. Register on the Green API platform for send whatsApp message [API Key](https://console.green-api.com/)

-4. To test the application, run the [app.js](app.js) file.
+4. To test the application, run the [app.js](./src/app.js) or [app.py](./src/app.py) file.
 You can change the starting JavaScript file by modifying the [launch.json](.vscode/launch.json) configuration.

 ## API